Emulator Issues #7481

 We're also trying to figure out how the Dummy Reads work.

-#29 Updated by tueidj almost 5 years ago
+#29 Updated by tueidj about 5 years ago

 "The goal now is to make Dolphin robust enough to accurately handle memory card read/write speeds regardless of what they're set to."